practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

 Now we have a general algorithm for making our output hemodynamic signal from our input neural signal:

-1. Start with a output vector that is a vector of zeros
+1. Start with an output vector that is a vector of zeros;
 2. For each index $i$ in the *input vector* (the neural signal):

     3. Prepare a shifted copy of the HRF vector, starting at $i$.
 Call this the